New York Pancyprian-Freedoms: History

 The Pancyprian-Freedoms were founded in 1974, and have competed in New York City’s Cosmopolitan Soccer League, a well-respected league which dates back to the 1920s and which is a member of the United States Adult Soccer Association Region I group of leagues, since that inaugural season.
 The Freedoms have won eight Cosmopolitan League titles in their history, in 1979, 1980, 1982, 2003, 2004, 2008, 2010, 2011, and 2019.

-The Pancyprian-Freedoms are also one of the all-time great National Challenge Cup clubs, and have qualified, or have attempted to qualify, for the Open Cup every year of their existence.
+The Pancyprian-Freedoms are also one of the all-time great U.S. Open Cup clubs, and have qualified, or have attempted to qualify, for the Open Cup every year of their existence.
 They won the cup three times in the pre-Major League Soccer era, in 1980, 1982 and 1983, and following their triumph in 1983 they reached the semifinals of the CONCACAF Champions' Cup in 1984, beating Mexican Puebla on penalties, and overcoming Honduran champions Vida, before they and their semifinal opponents CD Guadalajara were disqualified after failing to agree on the dates of the matches.

 The Pancyprian-Freedoms have qualified for the final stages of the U.S. Open Cups in the MLS era on several occasions.
 They lost 3–2 in extra time to the Real Maryland Monarchs in the first round in 2008, and lost 2–0 in the first round to USL Premier Development League team Long Island Rough Riders in 2010.
 In 2011 for the Lamar Hunt Cup they lost to FC New York (NPSL) 4–3 in PK's after extra time of a 0–0 regulation time tie after defeating the Brooklyn Italians (NPSL) 2–0 in the first round.
 In 2016 they advanced to the 2nd Round after beating the Red Bulls U23 (PDL) 2-1 at Belson Stadium (Round 1).
 In Round 2 they lost to Jersey Express (PDL) 1-0.

 In addition to their CSL and USOC exploits, the Pancyprian-Freedoms won the 2008 USASA Open Cup, beating the Arizona Sahuaros 2–1 after extra time in the final in Seattle, Washington.
 They also won the 2010 USASA Open Cup in Philadelphia, PA beating the Brooklyn Italians (NPSL) 3–1 in the final after besting Detroit FC (MI) 3–0 in the semifinals and the 2011 USASA Open Cup besting AAC Eagles (ILL) 6–0 in the semifinals and Doxa Italia (CA) in the final 5–4 in pk's following 2–2 tie after regulation and 2OT's in Bowling Green, KY.

 The current men's team is composed primarily of players that came up through the Eleftheria-Pancyprian Youth teams, the youth soccer division of the Pancyprian Association of New York.
 The majority of players have played NCAA Division I college soccer, and are now young business professionals or attending graduate school in various fields of study.

 The Freedoms share a long-standing rivalry with the Greek American AA, another major New York Hellenic club.